Blog Article

 Emergency custody orders require an affidavit stating this best interest and facts supporting the allegation that such an emergency order is necessary.
 In addition, if a conservator has temporarily relinquished primary care due to military deployment, mobilization, or other temporary military duty, an emergency order is not usually issued (barring other extreme circumstances).

-Why Having an Attorney Is Best for Issues Like This
+Why Having a Divorce Attorney Is Ideal for Issues Like This

 Texas divorce cases of any type can get contentious and complicated very quickly.
 What, at first, seems like an easy agreement can quickly hit a sticking point that devolves into arguments that tear families apart.
 The right divorce attorney can help smooth over the process of a divorce modification while still protecting your rights.